When the traffic load grows on your network, how do you steer around congestion and reduce collisions to improve network speed? By switching.

 A switch with "smart ports" can detect new devices and use macros to configure many port parameters accordingly.
 "Having automated QoS settings for IP phones and other devices really helps speed configuration, and you can always adjust the default settings," says Ruiz.

 "Cisco switches can also connect endpoints using what I call 'the Facebook for network devices'--the Cisco Discovery Protocol," says Cichowski.
-"It recognises Cisco devices and pulls the data relevant for optimal performance connections, fast problem solving, and efficient network management."
+"It recognizes Cisco devices and pulls the data relevant for optimal performance connections, fast problem solving, and efficient network management."

 Applying these five tips--in combination with Simple Network Management Protocol (SNMP) or other monitoring and management tools as well as switch security features such as dynamic Address Resolution Protocol (ARP) inspection, IP Source Guard, and Dynamic Host Configuration Protocol (DHCP) Snooping to thwart attacks--can produce awesome network performance.
 And help your company save money.
 For example, an international distributor invested in all new switches to support its new unified communications system.
 "But the switches were set in a flat network and had no management capabilities," says Ruiz.
 "By the time the company engaged ITPointe, their phone system and network were down.
 They had to replace all their new switches."